nanodesigns/nanosupport/readme.txt

 == Upgrade Notice ==

-= 0.2.0 =
+= 0.2.1 =
-Minimum WordPress Version 4.4.0 required.
-3 new major features added
+A major security hole was fixed